acgetchell/mundus-atrox/src/journals/tenth.md

 Everyone in the room has to make a saving throw + CON on the start of their turn, if they started in the fog at the beginning of their turn (15 makes it).
 No one has failed so far.
 7. *Tasbros* casts dispel magic and rids the room of the poison fog.
 8. The spiders make a web around Orky, but she managed to fight her way out of it.
-9. *Tysnera* uses magic missile and does 3 damage to one and 5 to another.
+9. *Tysnera* uses Magic Missile and does 3 damage to one and 5 to another.
 10. *Calmul* ?
 11. Orky kills the most damaged Spider.